 4. Avoid huge Retail StoresThe bargains available in the lead up to Christmas or on Black Friday may be a draw but with such an attraction, come the crowds.
 High ceilings, vast interiors, and blank walls allow sound to bounce around the space.
 When filled with people, the noise generated can be incredibly confusing and uncomfortable, especially for those wearing hearing aids.
 If you simply want to browse, why not take a look at the smaller independent retailers and the colorful open-air Christmas markets?
 Fewer people and more intimate spaces mean far less noise to contend with.
 Besides, you never know what seasonal bargain you may find!

 5. Don't Forget your Mobile PhoneIt can be used to store any relevant coupon codes, will help you locate the next store on your list and act as a calculator to keep a tally of your expenditure.
-Have a look at our amplified Mobile Phones for the hard of hearing with simplified displays.

 6. Take a BreakFrankly, shopping with hearing loss can be truly exhausting.
 Be kind to yourself and enjoy some downtime in between browsing the aisles.
 Sit back and relax over a coffee or a bite of lunch and drink in your surroundings.
 Our town and city centres offer so much to stir the senses – the smell of roasted chestnuts, colorful street performers, twinkling lights and people everywhere.
 The excitement can be intoxicating.
 Just enjoy the bustle.